J0eychnpulpey/MO-IT101-Group6/README.md

 Our Mentor - Juanito O...

+## Deployment

+- Clone the repository to your local machine.

+- Compile and run the project using a Java development environment.

-To function the attendance.csv all you need to do is to copy the filepath
+- To function the attendance.csv all you need to do is to copy the filepath

 ![image](https://github.com/J0eychnpulpey/MO-IT101-Group6/assets/106713068/505ed491-bdfd-4a1c-b768-fbd47db4f081)